Aviation Safety Charts Monitor SMS Performance

 Your dashboard may have fewer dashboard charts, but if you don't have this "Types of Issues" chart, I suggest that you add this to your SMS database.
 It should be one of the first charts to add to your SMS' monitoring dashboard.
 Why?

-In many different ways, "Type of Issues" chart shows the core areas of the aviation SMS that:
+In many different ways, the "Type of Issues" chart shows the core areas of the aviation SMS that:

 - Employees have a mature degree of safety awareness (safety culture and hazard identification capabilities);

-- Employees understand the relationship between hazards, risks and risk controls in their area of operations; or
+- Employees understand the relationship between hazards, risks, and risk controls in their area of operations; or

 - Demonstrate the relationship between actual operations and reported safety issue types.